seantis/libres/docs/index.rst

 Goals
 =====

-**This project is currently in an alpha stadium**.
+**This project is currently in an beta stadium**.
 We don't have a plan for the release just yet and we will be tweaking the API heavily.

 In the long run we obviously want the API to grow out of its historic roots